Skirting Board Fitting Cost

 Preparation

-Before the skirting boards can be fitted, the room perimeter will need to be measured to ascertain how many metres of skirting board will be necessary.
-You should allow an additional metre of material for corners where joints will need to be made.
+Before the skirting boards can be fitted, the room perimeter will need measuring to ascertain how many metres of skirting board will be necessary.
+You should allow an additional metre of material for corners where joints will need to be made, along with a little extra to allow for any potential mistakes.

 The areas where the skirting is being attached should be cleaned of debris and dust that could otherwise affect the adhesion of the skirting boards to the wall.